 See also: View Bar Saving Favorite Charts, Maps, Results View Toolbars, Using Auto-Refresh, Using Tags

 The Results View is the main place in LEAP to look for results in chart, table and map format.
-The Results View is also important as the main place where you can debug your intermediate results to ensure that your data, assumptions and models are valid and consistent.
+It is also the main place where you can debug your results to ensure that your data, assumptions and models are valid and consistent.

 Tabs at the top of the Results View let you switch between different views of your results: